-- Merced County Year 2030 General Plan (County of Merced 2013)-Policy LU-2.3.
-Construction of the project would introduce transportation-related use into Agricultural and Foothill Pasture areas. - Santa Clara County General Plan (County of Santa Clara 1994)-Policies R-LU 2, R-LU 3, R-LU 11.
-Construction of the project would remove unincorporated rural farmlands outside of Urban Service areas that are designated as a type of Resource Conservation Area and would introduce a non-allowable use into agricultural zones. - Morgan Hill 2035 General Plan (City of Morgan Hill 2016)-Policy NRE-1.4.
-Construction of the project would remove existing open space areas. - San Benito County 2035 General Plan (County of San Benito 2015)-Policy NCR-1.1.
+- 2030 Merced County General Plan (2013)-Policy LU-2.3.
+Construction of the project would introduce transportation-related use into Agricultural and Foothill Pasture areas. - Santa Clara County General Plan (1994)-Policies R-LU 2, R-LU 3, R-LU 11.
+Construction of the project would remove unincorporated rural farmlands outside of Urban Service areas that are designated as a type of Resource Conservation Area and would introduce a nonallowable use into agricultural zones. - Morgan Hill 2035 General Plan (2016)-Policy NRE-1.4.
+Construction of the project would remove existing open space areas. - San Benito County 2035 General Plan (2015)-Policy NCR-1.1.
 Construction of the project would reduce the amount of open space land.